takkt-ag/persevere/README.md

-# Persevere &ndash; a tool for reliably uploading huge files to S3
+# Persevere &ndash; a tool for reliably uploading and downloading huge files to and from S3

-With Persevere you can upload huge files to S3 without worrying about network interruptions or other issues.
+With Persevere you can upload and download huge files to and from S3 without worrying about network interruptions or other issues.
-Persevere will allow you to resume the upload where it was left off, even in the case of a system crash during upload.
+Persevere will allow you to resume the upload or download where it was left off, even in the case of a system crash.

 The contents of the file you upload are always streamed, which means the memory usage of Persevere is minimal, usually below 10 MB.
 This makes it possible to upload files of any size supported by S3, even if they are larger than the available memory of your system.

 > [!IMPORTANT]
 > This project is still in fairly early development.
-> Although we have used it to upload files up to 3 TB in size reliably, there is a chance that there are bugs that could lead to corrupt objects in S3.
+> Although we have used it to upload and download files up to 3 TB in size reliably, there is a chance that there are bugs that could lead to corrupt objects in S3.
 >
 > For files where it is vital to you that the object that ends up in S3 is valid, consider one of these options:
 >